danielscholl-osdu/legal/provider/legal-reference/README.md

 ### Running E2E Tests

-This section describes how to run cloud OSDU E2E tests (testing/legal-test-gcp).
+This section describes how to run cloud OSDU E2E tests.

 You will need to have the following environment variables defined.